RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    Impossible.
 Perhaps the archives are incomplete.

-   If you need a specific old version if the ecosystem or the OS that is missing from the archives, we suggest you ask the community on the |RP_forum|.
+   If you need a specific old version of the ecosystem or the OS that is missing from the archives, we suggest you ask the community on the |RP_forum|.
 There is a chance someone has it lying around on the disk.

 .. |RP_GitHub| raw:: html